How to Put an Internship On a Resume? 5 Tips

 You've probably heard about the importance of resume tailoring.
 It works like this: you read the job listing carefully, and write a resume focusing on qualifications and skills that it specifically calls for.
 If the job listing says that the successful candidate should be experienced in copywriting and content creation, describe your relevant experience in deeper detail.
 As an entry-level candidate, you can focus not on hard skills only, but also on your ability to develop good working relationships.

-It’s also important that you use the same language that the job ad uses.
-If it requires you to “resolve customer problems or complaints”, use the same phrase when describing your internship experience.
+It's also important that you use the same language that the job ad uses.
+If it requires you to have strong organizational skills, use the same phrase in your internship experience.
 This trick helps you pass the ATS filters and therefore maximizes your interview chances.

 Along with job responsibilities, also list at least 1-2 accomplishments.
 You may argue that it's hard to accomplish much during one- or two-months internship, yet, any tangible contribution or exceeding expectations can count as achievement.
 If you struggle identifying your contribution, talk to your intern supervisor and ask how your contribution helped the company.
 Ideally, your accomplishments should include figures and percentages.